JoshNiles/Vulkan-LoaderAndValidationLayers/CONTRIBUTING.md

 * Run **clang-format** on your changes to maintain consistent formatting
     * There are `.clang-format files` present in the repository to define clang-format settings which are found and used automatically by clang-format.
+	* **clang-format** binaries are available from the LLVM orginization, here: https://clang.llvm.org/.
+The GitHub CI system currently verifies formatting using clang-format version 5.0.0, so it is strongly recommended you also use version 5.0, or later.
     * A sample git workflow may look like:

 >        # Make changes to the source.